NoTengoBattery/club-house/README.md

 - Run the server: `rails s` or `rails server`
 - To see the app on your local machine open your browser and type: `localhost:3000`.
 Have fun !!!

+## Live preview
+Check this application deployed to Heroku using [this](https://fierce-ocean-40125.herokuapp.com/) link.

 ## BUILT WITH

     -HTML